iigwilo/DogDayCare_project/README.md

  - Date, calender season, and dog shelter food demand trend are not factored into the dog food calculation
  - Dog shelter maximum capacity of 30 dogs is not factored into the calculation
  - The calculated dog food data is not stored for analysis and trends over time
- - Actual dog food consumtion data is not stored to be compared with projected dog food calcualted
+ - Actual dog food consumtion data is not stored to be compared with projected dog food calculated

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install dogFood.